JachymT/a-level-cs-blog/Algorithms and programming/2.2.1/Object Oriented/NotesOOP.md

 Self is passed into each method - it acts as a location in reference to itself.
 So that variables are accessed from the class itself.
 Double or singe underscores can be used in python.

-Child classes can't inherit private attributes from parent class.
+Child classes (ussually, kinda idk) can't inherit private attributes from parent class.

 ### Class diagrams